Are cameras in EMS worth it?

 Personal cameras or “body cams” are worn on the body, and they record your interactions with people or patients inside and outside the ambulance.
 They come in three basic types.

 The body camera is worn either as an integrated lens and recorder, or less visibly as a small camera lens and belt-mounted recorder.
 The price of this type of camera has fallen dramatically; many models are actually very inexpensive.
-Examples include the Axon Body, FirstVu, and Wolfcom Vision.
+Examples include the Axon Body, FirstVu, Wolfcom Vision and Motorola Si Series.

 The helmet camera is popular in fire departments, and as the name suggests, it’s worn on your helmet.
 You can even get a personal camera built into sunglasses.
 Some examples can be found here.